What are the Best Technologies for Website Translation?

 Global users enjoy better experiences and convert more when they have access to rich online content and features.
 However, microsites can be a good choice for some companies in certain situations:

-Even in these cases, the best solution is to create content customizations from a central website, rather than replicate separate websites entirely from scratch.
+In these cases, the best solution is to create content from a central website.
+This is better than making separate websites from scratch.

 Multilingual CMS